Biology

 Career Outcomes

-Careers in biology, aquatic and marine biology, molecular and cellular biology, and pre-health are among the “fastest growing occupations,” as projected by the Bureau of Labor Statistics.
-For example, the need for medical and health services managers is projected to increase by more than 32.5% from 2020 to 2030, with a 2021 median annual wage of $101,340.
-Similarly, nurse practitioner jobs are projected to increase by more than 52% from 2020-2030, with a 2021 median annual salary of $120,680.
-According to 2019 data from the U.S. Census Bureau, there are more than 3.1 million jobs in the field of a biology, with 69% of them requiring at least a bachelor’s degree.
+Careers in biology are among the fastest-growing occupations, according to the Bureau of Labor Statistics.
+For instance, the need for medical and health services managers is projected to increase by more than 32.5% from 2020 to 2030, with a 2021 median annual wage of $101,340.
+Similarly, nurse practitioner jobs are expected to grow by over 52% in the same period, with a 2021 median annual salary of $120,680.
+According to 2019 data from the U.S. Census Bureau, there are more than 3.1 million jobs in biology, with 69% requiring at least a bachelor’s degree.
+Your degree from Stetson will prepare you for these exciting and high-demand careers.

 - Cindy Bennington, PhD, West Virginia University